2011 IIHF World Championship: Online

 For the first time in an IIHF World Championship, a YouTube channel was created to promote the Slovakia 2011 tournament.
 A video campaign was launched on this YouTube website which featured the christening of the mascot Goooly, updates on the construction work of the arena's, and the status of general preparations.

 An official Facebook page was also created for the championship, being only the second tournament to do so, after the previous championship in Germany.
 Its 10,000th "fan" was awarded a prize by the tournaments organizing committee.

+IIHF honors and awards

+The 2011 IIHF Hall of Fame induction ceremony has held in Bratislava during the World Championships.
+Yuri Korolev of Russia was given the Paul Loicq Award for outstanding contributions to international ice hockey.